 As basis for the labor cost in Japan I will refer to the Financial and Economic Annual for Japan for 1916, pages 60 and 61, showing the comparative daily wages in industries like the button industry to be from 6 cents to 26 cents per day.
-That 6 cents would represent the labor of the female and the 26 cents that of the men. understand that on a general average like that there would be some exceptional cases where perhaps the very skilled workers might run up to 45 or 46 cents per day.
+That 6 cents would represent the labor of the female and the 26 cents that of the men.
+You will understand that on a general average like that there would be some exceptional cases where perhaps the very skilled workers might run up to 45 or 46 cents per day.

-Senator Watson.
-How long have they been making pearl buttons
+Senator WATSON.
+How long have they been making pearl buttons in Japan?

-in Japan?

-Mr. Willis.
+Mr. WILLIS.
 Well, not so very long.

-Senator Watson.
+Senator WATSON.
 Six or eight years?

-Mr. Willis.
-In your records there you have one of the Tariff Commission's reportscourse.
+Mr. WILLIS.
+In your records there you have one of the Tariff Commission's reports-

-Senator Watson, I am asking you.
-I can look all this up, of
+Senator WATSON.
+I am asking you.
+I can look all this up, of course.